maybebyte/anthesis/index.md

 Hey, I'm Ashlen.
 I'm an [OpenBSD](https://www.openbsd.org/) fanatic, a sysadmin/webdev, and a musician among other things.
-Passion, a sense of humor (even dad jokes/puns have their place), humility, kindness, a will to improve, and an open mind win my favor.
+Passion, a sense of humor (even dad jokes have their place), humility, kindness, a will to improve, and an open mind win my favor.

 I maintain `amissing.link` for three main reasons: